Formed: 2000 Established: 2007

 We moved in to our community beginning October 2007, and we've been busily settling in, doing landscaping, building compost piles, planting gardens and an orchard, and enjoying getting to know each other better.

-Our residents range in age from infants to grandparents--currently there are 52 adults and 14 children at CoHo.
+Our residents range in age from infants to grandparents--currently there are 59 adults and 18 children at CoHo.
 We are a mix of income levels, abilities, and family composition.
-Twenty-six of our 34 townhouses and flats can be visited, and all downstairs flats meet ADA-accessibility standards.
+Twenty-six of our 34 townhouses and flats are handicap visitable, and all downstairs flats meet ADA-accessibility standards.

 If you are interested, visit our website or give us a call.
 We would love to hear from you.